Masquespacio puts colourful spin on traditional Italian restaurant concept

 the curved island is faced with half dowels of tasmanian oak and has a counter 9

-Above: The curved island is faced with half dowels of Tasmanian oak and has a counter of recycled messmate, an Australian hardwood.
+Above The curved island is faced with half dowels of Tasmanian oak and has a counter of recycled messmate an Australian hardwood

 The existing kitchen in the same space had no natural light source, limited storage, and was so crammed, it only had elbow room for one person.
 The sisters are avid cooks and kombucha brewers, and share their house with a roommate and often nieces and nephews.
 They wanted a space designed for everyone to gather.